FreshSupaSulley/3902/README.md

 To run, open with VSCode and press play button using C# extension, or cd into 3902 and run `dotnet run`

-# Sprint 3
+# Sprint 4
 ## Controls
 WASD / arrow keys for movement.
-1, 2, 3 draw items (use Z or N to use them).
-You don't need to use the mouse controller to transition between rooms; simply walk up to open doors.
+Z to attack.
+1, 2, 3 draw items (use Z to use).
+Walk up to doors to use them.

 ## Known bugs
 Monoko kinda stutters when she moves diagonally.
 This is a property of keeping everything on pixels and upscaling the render target.
 Not really a bug but something to note.